 Other Sub-Committees are established on an ad hoc basis as and when required.
-The Investment Sub-Committee has established an Implementation Working Group which monitors progress of investment strategy.
+The Trustee Board has established a De-risking Working Group which considers and evaluates strategic steps which could be taken to de-risk the RMG Section.
+The Strategic Investment & Funding Sub-Committee has also established an Implementation Working Group which monitors progress of investment strategy.